 General Fixed Assets Account Group - This account group is used by governments to account for the property, plant and equipment of the school district.
-The District does not have the information necessary to include this group in its financial statements.

 B. Measurement Focus - cont'd

 Memorandum Only - Total Column

 The total column on the combined financial statements - regulatory basis is captioned "memorandum only" to indicate that it is presented only to facilitate financial analysis.
 Data in this column does not present financial position or results of operations in conformity with accounting principles generally accepted in the United States.
 Neither is such data comparable to a consolidation.
 Interfund eliminations have not been made in the aggregation of this data.